 Why is There Suffering in the World?

 If God is good, why is there suffering in the world?
-From the larger perspective, that question can take a long time to answer and entire books have addressed this.
-Let’s look at the question at a micro level that affects our lives.
+That question can take a long time to answer if we look it from the larger perspective.
+Entire books have been written to address the question.
+But let’s look at the question from a micro level and notice how it affects our lives.

-Some buildings have doorman.
+Some buildings have a doorman.
 Their function is to allow access only to people who are authorized to be there.
-In the same way God is the doorman of our life.
-He does not allow anything to get into it without His knowledge.
-Things that are difficult for you and me have not snuck by God.
-He wasn’t distracted or sleeping and missed something.
-One young pastor sharing difficulties with a mentor pastor was asked, “What lesson is the Lord trying to teach you?”
-The young pastor admitted he hadn’t thought of that.
+In the same way, God is the doorman of our life.
+He does not allow anything to come into our lives without His knowledge.
+When difficult things come into our lives, it is not because they have snuck by God.
+He was not distracted or sleeping and thus, missed something.
+One young pastor who was sharing his difficulties with a mentor pastor was asked, “What lesson is the Lord trying to teach you?”
+The young pastor admitted he had not thought about that.

 Nelson Malwitz, Founder